tgwgraham/basic_PAPASMT_analysis/README.md

 To analyze green-to-violet ratios (a normalized measure of PAPA efficiency), use the notebook plot_GV_ratio.ipynb.
 It expects that you will already have done cell picking and sorting with sort_picked.py, and that you will have an analysis_settings.toml file containing (at least) the PAPA cycle parameters.

+# Filtering localization density
+The script run_saspt_max_loc_density.py can be used to select only movies in which the density of localizations is below some threshold value.
+It expects that the target folder will have a CSV file locsperframe/gv_by_cell.csv, with columns containing DR localization counts (vcounts) and ROI areas (area).
+This CSV file is the output of notebook plot_GV_ratio.ipynb.

 # References
 For more information about PAPA, please see the following publications: